motbsitu/clojure-101/README.md

 * Evaluate - translate one expression to the next
 * Function
 * REPL - interactive program that lets you type code and see results

+## Leiningen Build Tool
+loaded on my system
+* to run - lein repl
+* to exit ctrl d